LemesoftNostalgic/sprint-o-matic/README.md

 ## Installation

-The recommended method is to run the software with python directly from source code, because it is easy and safe:
+The recommended method is to run the software with python, directly from source code, because it is easy and safe:

 1. Download and unzip the source code package from the [Release folder](https://github.com/LemesoftNostalgic/sprint-o-matic/releases/latest) to your machine